The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Field equations in conformal wave gauge

 with \bse

 These latter terms are much easier to analyze in comparison with the quadratic terms $\Fbb^{\star}[u]$ above. \ese

 \paragraph{PDE formulation of the Cauchy problem.}

 As we have explained in Section~\ref{section=4}, the unknown metric is decomposed as the sum of a reference plus a perturbation.
-We now formulate the evolution problem introduced in Definition~\ref{def cauchy conf} as a Cauchy problem associate to a system of PDEs with unknown $(u_{\alpha\beta},\phi,\psi)$:
+We now formulate the evolution problem introduced in Definition~\ref{def cauchy conf} as a Cauchy problem associated with a system of PDEs with unknown $(u_{\alpha\beta},\phi,\psi)$:

 where $\wR^{\star}$ was introduced in \eqref{equa-Riccistar}, with the following initial data

 being fixed.